Written by Eva Vives and Peter Sollett

 How this wears on Victor’s psyche is never directly addressed.
 However, the signs are there in how he acts; as if he doesn’t care when things seem to be wounding him.
 He’s grown very good at putting up a great front for others.
 Victor Rasuk does a terrific job in the role, giving the character nuances in his expressions and mannerisms that convey briefly the hurt he’s feeling.

-In most other teen films, the kids seem to come from middle to upper class families.
+In most other teen films, the kids seem to come from middle to upper-class families.
 They are portrayed as having the whole world in front of them.
 Even characters such as Molly Ringwald’s Andie Walsh in Pretty in Pink or Judd Nelson’s John Bender in The Breakfast Club seem to have something going for them, despite being from “the wrong side of the tracks” (Andie more so than John).
 The teenagers in Raising Victor Vargas seem to have no future to look forward to.
 There’s no talk of college, no talk of a real future.
 They live in abject poverty owning very little, and the one thing they have to give each other is their bodies.
 This is the one thing that will condemn them to the endless repetition of the cycle as another generation is conceived (no one talks about protection before sex).

 Raising Victor Vargas was shot on a low budget, but it was shot quite well.
 Director Peter Sollet has brought out some terrific performances from his young stars, and put them in a setting of the idleness of summer, hot and baring all while having little else to do but explore each other.
-There’s a couple of times I didn’t like the camera angles, but it fits the tone of the sequence quite well, creating a sense of confusion in the viewer that matches what’s happening on the screen.
+There are a couple of times I didn’t like the camera angles, but it fits the tone of the sequence quite well, creating a sense of confusion in the viewer that matches what’s happening on the screen.

 I liked Raising Victor Vargas a lot.
-The performances by all of the young stars was very good and right on the money.
+The performances by all of the young stars were very good and right on the money.
 I enjoyed the secondary stories almost more than the story of Victor and Judy.
-There were enough lighthearted moments among the teens that it wasn’t a completely depressing film, but unlike others I didn’t feel like there would be a positive future for these kids after watching it.
+There were enough lighthearted moments among the teens that it wasn’t a completely depressing film, but unlike others, I didn’t feel like there would be a positive future for these kids after watching it.

 Categories: Movie Reviews